andrewnguonly/Lumos/README.md

 Lumos supports multimodal models!
 Images that are present on the current page will be downloaded and bound to the model for prompting.
 See documentation and examples [here](./docs/multimodal.md).

+## File Attachments

+File attachments can be uploaded to Lumos.
+The contents of a file will be parsed and processed through Lumos's RAG workflow (similar to processing page content).
+By default, the text content of a file will be parsed if the extension type is not listed below (e.g. `.py`).

+Supported extension types:
+- `.txt`
+- `.json`

+Note: If an attachment is present, page content will not be parsed.

 ## Tools (Experimental)

 Lumos invokes [Tools](https://js.langchain.com/docs/modules/agents/tools/) automatically based on the provided prompt.
 See documentation and examples [here](./docs/tools.md).